Kidbrooke

-Kidbrooke is an area of South East London, England, in the Royal Borough of Greenwich 7+1/2 mi south-east of Charing Cross and north west of Eltham.
+Kidbrooke is an area of south-east London, England, in the Royal Borough of Greenwich 7+1/2 mi south-east of Charing Cross and north west of Eltham.

 The district takes its name from the Kyd Brook, a watercourse which runs from Orpington to Lewisham, by which point it is part of the River Quaggy.
 It is a tributary to the River Ravensbourne.

+History

+Kidbrooke, derived from an Anglo-Saxon name meaning 'the brook where the kites were seen,' indicates that the area was uninhabited at the time of naming.
+With its three streams and heavy, wet clay, Kidbrooke would have been unsuitable for Saxon settlement.

+However, by the late 11th or 12th century, Kidbrooke had established a church and likely had a small population, although this presence didn't endure.
+By 1428, the church lacked a priest, and by 1494, it had fallen into disrepair.

+Remaining rural until the inauguration of Kidbrooke railway station in 1895, the region was primarily dedicated to farming until the 1930s.
+Significant development ensued thereafter, particularly following the construction of the Rochester Way.

 Housing

 The area contains a large amount of 1920s and 1930s domestic housing, developed partly as the Kidbrooke Park Estate, between Shooters Hill and Rochester Way.

 A large RAF stores base, RAF Kidbrooke, formerly occupied much of the land around Kidbrooke railway station, north and south of the railway line.
 In 1965 the Government released most of the land to the Greater London Council for housing.
 The Ferrier Estate, built from 1968, was conceived to be a flagship scheme but became one of the largest and most deprived council housing developments in London.

-The housing estate was demolished in 2012 and has been redeveloped as Kidbrooke Village, a development of 4,200 homes masterplanned by Lifschutz Davidson Sandilands with Design and Build MEP contractor Cilantro Engineering.
+The housing estate was demolished in 2012 and has been redeveloped as Kidbrooke Village, a development of 5,300 homes masterplanned by Lifschutz Davidson Sandilands with Design and Build MEP contractor Cilantro Engineering.